sasban9/pf-docs/README.md

 # pf-docs
 all supporting docs on PF

+### packs.html
-packs.html - provide a summary of all products offered by an org so that buyer can have a better understanding of the product offering
+Provide a summary of all products offered by an org so that buyer can have a better understanding of the product offering

+### pf-routes.html
+### email-template1.html